sktime/sktime/docs/source/installation.rst

 There are three different installation types:

 * Installing sktime releases
-* Installing the latest sktime development version
+* Installing the latest sktime version
 * For developers of sktime and 3rd party extensions: Developer setup

 Each of these three setups are explained below.